Bunkai9448/NHL-07_public/SaveData/Readme.md

+# Working with the SaveData

-# Save Data from this game are encrypted.
+## Save Data from this game are encrypted.

 You will use the tool from:
 https://wololo.net/talk/viewtopic.php?p=332315&sid=ee68f593ed4ccb6b7b6c96d4e7b80c5a#p332315